-If parents or carers wish to submit supporting evidence after lodging their appeal, it should be e-mailed to appealsteam.NCC@northnorthants.gov.uk within 10 working days of the submission of the appeal.
+Parents or carers wishing to submit supporting evidence after lodging their appeal, should e-mail the appeals team - appealsteam.NCC@northnorthants.gov.uk - within 10 working days of the submission of the appeal.

 Appeals against decisions not to offer a place at a school in the normal admissions round, must be lodged in writing, giving the reasons for appeal, by the date published on the Appeals website.
 Appeals received after this date will still be heard, but there is no guarantee they will be heard before the end of the school year in which the application is made.